zakpatrik/urbackup-server-docker/README.md

                 morlan/urbackup_docker:latest
 ```

-For BTRFS-Support add `--privileged` to the command above
+For BTRFS-Support add `--cap-add SYS_ADMIN` to the command above

 If you want to externally bind-mount the www-folder add `-v /path/to/wwwfolder:/usr/share/urbackup`